fconidi/Hackintosh-Sonoma-HP-Pavilion-15-dk00xxxx-OpenCore/README.md

     <strong>rEFInd Boot Manager </strong>
 </summary>

-I use 4 different operating systems on my laptop (macOS, Windows 11, SysLinuxOS, Debian) and it's necessary for me to select proper system to work on every boot.
+I use 4 different OS on my laptop (macOS, Windows 11, SysLinuxOS, Debian) and it's necessary for me to select proper system to work on every boot.
 So I decided to use rEFInd Boot Manager
 </details>